adityajbir/Parallel_Computing_Project_2024/Report.md

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)
 - Architecture: For all the algorithms below we will be implementing them with an MPI architecture
-- Bitonic Sort:This algorithm will implemented by
+- Bitonic Sort: This algorithm will implemented by

 - Sample Sort:This algorithm will implemented by

 - Merge Sort: At its base the merge sort is considered a recursive algorithm, and usually has a runtime of n log(n).
+In this assignment we will be paralleizing this algorithm.
 This algorithm will implemented by Aditya Biradar

-- Radix Sort:This algorithm will implemented by
+- Radix Sort: This algorithm will implemented by

 ### 2b.
 Pseudocode for each parallel algorithm
 - For MPI programs, include MPI calls you will use to coordinate between processes